International Decade for Action Water for Life 2005-2015 United Nations Homepage Water for Life Decade

 • In 2006, the world's population was almost equally divided between urban and rural dwellers.
 Nevertheless, more than 7 out of 10 people without improved sanitation were rural inhabitants.

-UN initiatives that are helping to raise the issue...
+UN initiatives which are helping to raise the issue...

 To know more